Creating striking frames in your film is a great way to add visual interest and better communicate with your audience.

 Everyone will see it, but only a few will take it in and remember it.
 However, if that initial greeting card is well designed, then it has done its job.
 If you want to attract an audience, then your first frames must be striking and interesting.

-Here are just a few suggestions on how you can capture your audience’s attention with your film’s initial frames: 1) Start with some sort of action shot.
+To capture your audience’s attention with your film’s initial frames,start with some sort of action shot.
 This could be anything from someone falling into water to a car crashing into another car or even two children playing at the beach.
 The idea here is that you want to capture something that will make the audience sit up and take notice.